Can I drive my parent's car without insurance in Ontario?

 Are new drivers covered by their parents’ auto insurance policies?

-When a child receives their G1 driver’s licence, it is a smart idea for them to be added to their parents’ car insurance policy.
+When children receive their G1 driver’s licence, it is a smart idea for them to be added to their parent’s car insurance policy if they do not want to purchase a separate student car insurance plan.
 However, this isn’t automatic.
 Your parents will need to notify your insurer that an additional person will be driving their vehicle.

 It is worth noting that since G1 drivers aren’t legally allowed to drive on their own (they can only drive with a fully licensed driver in the car), your parents’ auto insurance rate won’t increase until you become a G2 driver and begin to drive the vehicle independently.